 The superiority of the geoelectric method over other geophysical methods in the groundwater research is confirmed by the work of [1].
-The ability of the resistivity method to furnish information on the subsurface geology unobtainable by other methods in groundwater studies was reported [2, 3].
-They also attested to the ability of the electrical techniques been successfully utilized in: assessing water supply potential in basement aquifers [4].
-Exploring aquifer boundaries in the plains of Yemen [5], and the assessment of the groundwater resources potentials within the Obudu basement area of Nigeria [6].
+The ability of the resistivity method to furnish information on the subsurface geology unobtainable by other methods in groundwater studies was reported [2,3,4,5,6,7,8].
+They also attested to the ability of the electrical techniques been successfully utilized in: assessing water supply potential in basement aquifers [9], exploring aquifer boundaries in the plains of Yemen [10], and the assessment of the groundwater resources potentials within the Obudu basement area of Nigeria [11].

-The earlier works [7, 8] used this method to identify the depth/thickness of the near surface fresh water above the salt water layer with the depth to the deep fresh water aquifer below the salt water in the saline water environment along the Benin and Forcados rivers.
-Also in [9], the depth/thickness of the near surface fresh water above the brackish water zone with the depth to the deep fresh layer below the brackish water environment along the Warri river.
-Though, the region along the Nigeria river is fresh water environment which makes it better than the other rivers in terms of fresh water availability there is need to find aquifers within the Benin Formation of the Nigeria Delta basin that are naturally sealed from pollution through vertical and horizontal flow of pollutant.
-Moreover, the Benin Formation aquifers investigated here differ from the Nanka sand aquifer of the Anambra basin in Orifite.
+The earlier workers [12,13] used this method to identify the depth /thickness of the near surface fresh water above the salt water layer with the depth to the deep fresh water aquifer below the salt water in the saline water environment along the Benin and Forcados rivers.
+In [14],the depth/thickness of the near surface fresh water above the brackish water zone with the depth to the deep fresh layer below the brackish water horizon along the brackish water environment along the Warri river.
+Also in [15], the depth/thickness of the near surface aquifer below a clayey soil was reported along river Niger.
+Though, the region along the Ethiope river like that along the Niger river is fresh water environment which makes it better than the Benin, Forcados and Warri rivers in terms of fresh water availability there is need to find aquifers within the Benin Formation of the Niger Delta basin that are naturally sealed from pollution through vertical and horizontal flow of pollutants.
+Moreover, the depths to the aquifer within the Benin Formation as reported in [4,5,6,7,8] will be compared with the depths to the same aquifer identified in this work (especially those locations within the neighbourhood of River Ethiope).

-The study reported here was carried out primarily using geophysics to determine the aquifer characteristics such that depths, thicknesses and the nature, thicknesses of soil materials above the recommended aquifer for the purpose of potable water production.
+The study reported here was carried out primarily using geophysics to determine the aquifer characteristics such as depths, and the nature/thicknesses of soil materials above the recommended aquifer for the purpose of potable water production.

-1.1 Brief geology and hydrogeology of thestudy area
+2.0 Brief geology and hydrogeology of the study area

 The study area is underlain by the continental sands of the Benin Formation (Figure 1).
-The geology of the Niger Delta has been extensively described by several authors including [10, 11].
-The subsurface sedimentary sequence has been subdivided into three stratigraphic units: the Benin , Agbada and Akata Formations.
-The Benin Formation consists of sand, gravely sand sandy-clay and clay intercalations.
+The geology of the Niger Delta has been extensively described by several authors including [16,17].
+The subsurface sedimentary sequence has been subdivided into three stratigraphic units: the Benin, Agbada and Akata Formations.
+The Benin Formation consists of sand, gravely sand, sandy-clay and clay intercalations.
 The formation is known for its high aquifer potential.
 The lithological units of this area are generally composed of sands and clayey-sand.
-The area has a flat topography and is situated by the bank of Niger River.
+The area has a flat topography and is situated by the bank of Ethiope river.